 Step Six – Set a review date

 Now I am a massive fan of continuous improvement.
-But, if you have lots of processes its well worth setting a specific date at which you do a formal review of the process.
+But, if you have lots of processes it’s well worth setting a specific date at which you do a formal review of the process.
 You don’t want to leave it too long after the re-engineering.
-Say 6-8 weeks but after that, a yearly review is the norm!
+Say 6-8 weeks but after that, a yearly review is a norm!